lukedodd/Pixslam/README.md

 Pixslam is a toy language for image processing.

 Pixslam has two main features.
-Firstly it is dedicated to image processing, pixslam is for writing programs which operate pixel wise on images.
-Secondly it features just in time compilation to x86-64 code, this allows experimentation with image processing code which can be impossibly slow in a normal dynamic language.
+Firstly it is dedicated to image processing, pixslam is designed for elegantly expressing programs which operate pixel wise on images.
+Secondly pixslam features just in time compilation to x86-64 code, this allows for rapid experimentation with image processing which would otherwise be impossibly slow in an interpreted language.

 Right now Pixslam is very much a toy.
-While more features are planned it is important to note this project was made for my my own entertainment and not to be _useful_.
+While more features are planned it is important to note this project was made for my own entertainment rather than to be _useful_.

 Installation
 ------------